Grindewald1900/Grindewald1900/README.md

 This is **Grindewald1900** ✨

 Now I'm a graduate student of Computer Science and expected to graduate on Sep 2021.
-Any offer about Inte